bytedream/Yamete-Kudasai/README.md

 # Yamete Kudasai

-Cute anime girl moaning when something is plugged in.
+Cute anime girls moaning when something is plugged in.

 > Android only